8.6 Graph Legends

 - To add special characters (symbols, Greek characters, etc.) to the legend:

-- Double-click on the legend text to go into "in-place" edit mode, then use the Font or Greek tools on the Format toolbar; or open the Symbol Map by right-clicking and choosing Symbol Map from the shortcut menu.
+- Ctrl + double-click on the legend text to go into "in-place" edit mode, then use the Font or Greek tools on the Format toolbar; or open the Symbol Map by right-clicking and choosing Symbol Map from the shortcut menu.

 Customizing the Data Plot Legend